mc200s253e/OSS/README.md

 blog: https://mc200s253e.wordpress.com/2017/09/29/control

 # This is an open source and copyleft project.
-I'm happy to share and spread what I've learn and the tool I created.
+I'm happy to share and spread what I've learned and the tool I created.

 Participation and many thanks goes to Paul Maguire and Jennifer Sykes for their help on programming.